Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

-where the equality is attained by some separable model.
-We remark that this gives a trade-off relation between the measurement dependence and the hiddenness: As would be naturally guessed, the less the measurement dependence $M$ is, the more the hiddenness $H'$ is, and vice versa.
-The relaxed Bell inequality \eqref{eq:KSMbdd} was obtained by introducing the optimal CHSH value $S_{\rm opt}$ for the separable model $s=(I,O)$ by
+We remark that this inequality gives a trade-off relation between the measurement dependence and the hiddenness: the less the measurement dependence $M$ is, the more the hiddenness $H'$ is, and vice versa.
+In \cite{Kimura_RelaxedBell}, there was also demonstrated that any triple $(M,H',S) \in \R^3$ satisfying the inequality \eqref{eq:KSMbdd} is realized by a factorizable model.